What Should You Do When There’s a Search Warrant for Your Cannabis Business?

 Until more structures are in place, regulators rely on rules and enforcement to keep this new industry in line.
 Unfortunately, this often means that business owners are held to a harsher standard to make up for the lack of structure.

 Whether you’re new to the business or you’ve been in the industry since the beginning, it’s never too late to protect your interests.
-Contact Purdy & Bailey, LLP for more information.
+Reach out to Purdy & Bailey, LLP for more information by filling out our online contact form.